LinearizeLLM: An Agent-Based Framework for LLM-Driven Exact Linear Reformulation of Nonlinear Optimization Problems: Introduction

-Meanwhile, the rise of Large Language Models (LLMs) offers a compelling opportunity to bridge this expertise gap \citep{wasserkrug2025enhancing}.
+Meanwhile, LLMs may help reduce this expertise gap \citep{wasserkrug2025enhancing}.
+In particular, \citet{wasserkrug2025enhancing} highlight using LLMs to reformulate nonlinear optimization problems into linear ones as an open research direction.
 Recent LLM-based approaches have demonstrated the ability to perform complex reasoning tasks in OR. \citep{xiao2024chain} have begun to position LLMs as high-level translators of textual problem descriptions into formal optimization problems and even solve them with Chain-of-Experts.
 Additionally, OptiMUS introduced by \citep{ahmaditeshnizi2024optimus} is an LLM-driven framework that can formulate an MILP from a textual description, write corresponding solver code, and iteratively refine the optimization problem based on solution feedback.
-These systems have already shown that LLMs can alleviate the heavy dependence on domain experts in the modeling phase, opening the door for non-experts to harness optimization technology.
-However, an equally critical challenge remains under-explored: Once an initial complicated NLP is formulated from language, how can we reformulate that optimization problem into an equivalent linear model?
-In other words, beyond producing an optimization problem from language through LLM-based systems can an LLM-based system also improve the model’s tractability by linearizing NLPs?
+These systems have already shown that LLMs can alleviate the heavy dependence on domain experts in the modeling phase, making optimization tools more accessible to non-experts.
+However, a related challenge remains under-explored: Once an initial complicated NLOP is formulated from language, how can we reformulate that optimization problem into an equivalent linear model?
+In other words, beyond producing an optimization problem from language through LLM-based systems we ask whether an LLM-based system can also improve the model’s tractability by linearizing NLOPs?